-You can also create dynamic categories such as trending product category or a best selling product category to highlight certain offerings and increase sales.
+You can also create dynamic categories, such as a trending product category or a best selling product category, to highlight certain offerings and increase sales.

 The Amazon Storefront offers valuable analytics on traffic sources, sales data, page views, and other important store insights.

 You can use this data to spur effective data-driven marketing efforts and optimize campaigns on your Amazon Store.

 3- Increases Your Brand’s Credibility

 Credibility is the lifeline of successful brands on Amazon.

 In a marketplace full of third party seller-types, you need to stand out as a credible brand to pull in customers and foster shopper loyalty.

 Like a unicorn in a field of horses.

 With an Amazon Store, you get to do exactly that!

 More importantly, it makes shoppers think, “Yes, from the look of this Amazon store, this brand looks professional.
 It must be a credible brand.”